nhunguet/demothemewp/README.md

 # demothemewp

-demo co tạo theme bán hàng trên wordpress
+- This is simple demo for the making wordpress theme for the Wordpress CMS